HoangLa95/qualitedevs2/PSs/ps2.md

 :::

 :::{important} Organization of PSs and exercises
-At the beginning of PSX, create a folder named `PSX` in your repository.
+At the beginning of PSX, create a directory named `PSX` in your repository.
 For each exercise titled **"Exercise n: Name of the exercise"**, create a file named `name-of-the-exercise.cpp` (using the **kebab-case** convention) and add the provided code to it.
 :::